mmistakes/minimal-mistakes/docs/_docs/16-stylesheets.md

 $global-transition : none;
 ```

-## Adding Custom CSS
+## Adding custom CSS

-To add custom css files to your site or page, simply create `_includes/head/custom.html` and add them to it.
+To add custom CSS files to your site or page, simply create `_includes/head/custom.html` and add them to it.
 You can do this in two ways

 ### As raw HTML

-For each css file, add a line like
+For each CSS file, add a line like
   ```html
   <link rel="stylesheet" href="/assets/css/your-custom.css">
   ```